On regularity of profinite isomorphisms between cusped hyperbolic 3-manifolds and the $A$-polynomial: Introduction

 The question becomes more accessible when we restrict ourselves to 3-manifold groups.
 Since 3-manifolds are largely determined by their fundamental groups, it is natural to ask which topological or geometrical properties of a compact 3-manifold $M$ is determined by the isomorphism type of $\widehat{\pi_1M}$.

 \begin{convention*} In this article, all 3-manifolds are orientable unless otherwise stated. \end{convention*}

 Proven in a series of works by Wilton--Zalesskii \cite{WZ17, WZ17b, WZ19}, as well as the works of Wilkes \cite{WilkesJSJ,Wil19} for the bounded case, the profinite completion of the fundamental group determines whether a compact 3-manifold $M$ is geometric (in the sense of Thurston); it determines the geometry type in the geometric case, and determines the prime decomposition and the JSJ-decomposition in the non-geometric case.
 Many examples of 3-manifolds are proven to be profinitely rigid, that is, uniquely distinguished among compact 3-manifolds by the profinite completion of its fundamental group, see \cite{BMRS20, Cw24, Wil17, Wil18, Xu24b}.
 However, the general question for profinite rigidity in 3-manifolds is still widely open.
-In \cite{Xu24a}, the author proved that the the profinite completion of the fundamental group determines the homeomorphism type of a compact 3-manifold $M$ with empty or toral boundary up to finitely many possibilities, which we refer to as the `profinite almost rigidity', and the remaining challenging part is the case of hyperbolic 3-manifolds (including closed and cusped manifolds).
+In \cite{Xu24a}, the author proved that the the profinite completion of the fundamental group determines the homeomorphism type of a compact 3-manifold $M$ with empty or toral boundary up to finitely many possibilities.
+To determine whether such finite ambiguity really exists, the remaining challenging part lies in the case of hyperbolic 3-manifolds, including closed and cusped manifolds.